VertexStudio/jankenpon/README.md

 # Jan-Ken-Pon (Rock-Paper-Scissors) - EOSIO Contract

-EOSIO contract example for playing jan-ken-pon.
+EOSIO contract for playing jan-ken-pon.

 ## Build:
 Get a working installation of EOS.
 Then `make` contracts.